konstellation-io/website/content/en/docs/KRE/operator/kais_architecture.md

 KAI Server runs inside a kubernetes cluster in a single namespace.
 All components for the KAI Server are deployed in the same namespace (`kre` by default).

 ## Components

+{{< figure src="/docs/static/kais_architecture.jpg" width="1000px" >}}

+The above schema shows the architecture inside KAI Server.
+Is an scalable and asynchronous architecture designed to seamless deploy process automation projects into production.

 ### Admin API